yegor256/blog/_drafts/_channels.md

     if you really want to find something there, it's possible.
 But the quality of such a "document" is very low.

-  **JIRA**.
+  **Trello**.
     I mean any task/ticket tracking system &mdash; they are great instruments to immediately turn conversations and discussions into project artifacts.
     You don't need to document anything, it's already there.
+The problem is that they are still rather far away from the main project artifact &mdash;
+    the source code, with its commits, merge conflicts, build logs, etc..

   **GitHub**.
     This is the best instrument you can use.
 It integrates communications with the product itself.
 The code you write and the discussions you have around it are literally in the same place.

-Which one your project is using right now?
+Which one of them your project is using right now?
+I would strongly recommend to stay away from communication channels from the top of this list.